ranajoy-dutta/TechGig-Data-Structure/README.md

 # TechGig-Data-Structure
-Python Solutions to the problems of Data Structure Problems in Techgig.
+Python Solutions to the coding problems of Data Structure Problems in Techgig.